idaholab/moose/modules/stochastic_tools/doc/content/modules/stochastic_tools/examples/libtorch_drl_control.md

 using [LibtorchControlValuePostprocessor](source/libtorch/postprocessors/LibtorchControlValuePostprocessor.md) and
 [LibtorchDRLLogProbabilityPostprocessor](source/libtorch/postprocessors/LibtorchDRLLogProbabilityPostprocessor.md) as
 shown above.
-Furthermore, it is visible that there is an additional [LibtorchNeuralNetControl](source/libtorch/controls/LibtorchNeuralNetControl.md) object defined in the `Controls` block.
+Furthermore, the additional [LibtorchNeuralNetControl](LibtorchNeuralNetControl.md) (`src_control_final`)
-This object can be used to evaluate the neural network without the additional random sampling process needed for the training process.
+can be used to evaluate the neural network without the additional random sampling process needed for the training process.
 In other words, this object will evaluate the final product of this training process.

 ### Main Application

-The input for the main application start with the definition of a [Sampler](Samplers/index.md).
+The input for the main application starts with the definition of a [Sampler](CartesianProduct.md).
 In this example we do not aim to train a controller which can adapt to random model parameters, so we just define a dummy sampler which does not rely on random numbers.